Treasurys Steady After Jobs Report

 Continue Reading Below

-Friday's report was solid enough that most investors will continue to plan for a June rate increase but still wasn't quite as good as some had expected.
+Fed officials, in the statement, said tepid growth in the January to March period was "likely to be transitory."
+Some investors had been looking for the jobs report to help turn the page on the first quarter.

-Nonfarm payrolls rose by a seasonally adjusted 211,000 in April, the Labor Department said.
-That was above the forecast of 188,000 by economists polled by The Wall Street Journal.
-But average hourly earnings for private-sector workers rose 2.5% from a year earlier, a slowdown from December's 2.9% increase.
+Instead, the data was generally greeted by bond investors as solid but unspectacular, with declining unemployment once again tempered by sluggish wage growth.

-"The market was pretty well setup just in case the numbers were great across the board," said Jim Vogel, interest-rates strategist at FTN Financial.
+"The market was pretty well setup just in case the numbers were great across the board, and the only stellar number is the 4.4% unemployment rate," said Jim Vogel, interest-rates strategist at FTN Financial.

 Continue Reading Below